async-labs/builderbook/README.md

 ### Our Book

-If you're new to these technologies and want to learn how they work and how to implement them, check out [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md).
-We show you step-by-step how to build this web app from scratch.
+If you're new to these technologies and want to learn how to implement them, check out [our book](https://github.com/builderbook/builderbook-app/blob/master/book-details.md), where we show you step-by-step how to build this web app from scratch.
 And we wrote it using our Builder Book app!

-Unlike most coding tutorials and books, which focus on the fundamentals of a programming language, our book teaches you the entire process of building a production-ready web app.
-You'll learn how to develop with React, set up custom servers, integrate third-party libraries and services, build and integrate APIs, deploy to a live site, and more.
+Unlike most coding tutorials and books, which focus on the fundamentals of a programming language, our book teaches you the process of building a web app.
+You'll learn how to develop with React, set up custom servers, choose and integrate third-party libraries and services, build and integrate APIs, deploy to a live site, and more.

 ## Contributing